Court Martial Attorney Defense Strategy & Tactics

 Aggressive Court Martial Lawyers

-One of Mr. Bilecki's early mentors was legendary Miami criminal trial lawyer, Joel Hirschhorn, who said: "To win, you must focus on the quality of your representation, not the quantity of cases.
+One of Mr. Bilecki's early mentors, legendary Miami criminal trial lawyer, Joel Hirschhorn, said: "To win, you must focus on the quality of your representation, not the quantity of cases.
 You must investigate, organize, prepare and present your case the old fashioned way: hard work, long hours, meticulous attention to even the smallest detail, a lot of perspiration and a little inspiration."
-This valuable teaching has guided Timothy Bilecki for over a decade and is reflected in every aspect of his work and the work of the court martial lawyers and staff at his firm
+This valuable teaching has guided Bilecki for over a decade and is reflected in every aspect of his work and the work of the court martial lawyers and staff at his firm.

 The Article 32 Hearing

 The stated purpose of an Article 32 hearing is "to inquire into the truth of the matter set forth in the charges under the UCMJ, to consider the form of the charges, and to secure information to determine what disposition should be made of the case in the interest of justice and discipline."
 Often, prosecutors (and sometimes defense attorneys) treat the Article 32 hearing as a mere "formality" or "speed bump" on the road to trial.
 At The Bilecki Law Group, however, the Article 32 hearing can be an integral component in a strategic pursuit of a "not guilty" verdict or case dismissal.

 While often compared to a Federal Grand Jury proceeding, an Article 32 hearing is different in several significant ways.
 Notably, the defense has additional rights at the Article 32 that can be utilized as part of a strategic plan, including the right to call witnesses, present evidence, and cross-examine witnesses called by the prosecution.